erik-adelbert/aoc/2025/README.md

 ### Third Approach

-As AoC is a gathering, I usually keep a back channel open with my fellow programmer and friend **hm** (pending link).
+As AoC is a gathering, I usually keep a back channel open with my fellow programmer and friend **[hm](https://blog.izissise.net/)**.
 From the very beginning, he had been insisting on how fast the generation of the numbers we are tasked to find in today’s challenge could be.
 He was convinced from the start that, given their regular nature, they were natural candidates for efficient generation… and it turns out he was right.

 I must admit I wasn’t convinced at first, but once we saw [Tim Visée’s solution](https://github.com/timvisee/advent-of-code-2025/blob/master/day02b/src/main.rs)—which does exactly the opposite by sieving the repeating numbers statically—the challenge was on.